microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 In v1, instances of `$ref` were resolved in a second pass of the document to ensure the target of the reference has been parsed before attempting to resolve it.
 In v2, reference targets are lazily resolved when reference objects are accessed.
 This improves load time performance for documents that make heavy use of references.

-[How does this change the behaviour of external references?]
+[How does this change the behavior of external references?]

 ### Results